BillOTei/sparkling/README.md

 dataset to the big one.
 Another possibility could be to spread the small dataset across more partitions generating a new unique key as describe [here](https://stackoverflow.com/questions/40373577/skewed-dataset-join-in-spark).
-Results are quite good (around 2mn for a join with on Department Table) and clause in terms of duration, leading to the conclusion that data was most likely not skewed enough.
+Results are quite good (around 2mn for a join with on Department Table) and clause in terms of duration, leading to the conclusion that data was most likely not skewed enough or that it would be necessary to use more nodes.

 **From memory**\
 Another option is to generate manually skewed data in memory: